-In this section, we provide an alternative description of the saturated de Rham-Witt complex $\W \Omega_R^{\ast}$ of an $\mathbb{F}_p$-algebra $R$ using the theory of \emph{derived crystalline cohomology} or equivalently the {\em derived de Rham-Witt complex} (cf. \cite{BhattdR} and \cite[Ch.
+In this section, we provide an alternative description of the saturated de Rham--Witt complex $\W \Omega_R^{\ast}$ of an $\mathbb{F}_p$-algebra $R$ using the {\em derived de~Rham--Witt complex} (cf. \cite{BhattdR} and \cite[Ch.
 VIII]{Ill2}).
-Our main result (Theorem~\ref{sddRWdRW}) can be summarized informally as follows: the derived de Rham-Witt complex $LW\Omega_R$ of an $\F_p$-algebra $R$ admits a natural ``divided Frobenius'' map $\alpha_R\colon LW\Omega_R \to L\eta_p(LW\Omega_R)$, and inverting the map $\alpha_{R}$ yields the saturated de Rham-Witt complex $\W \Omega^*_R$ studied in this paper.
+Our main result (Theorem~\ref{sddRWdRW}) can be summarized informally as follows: the derived de~Rham--Witt complex $LW\Omega_R$ of an $\F_p$-algebra $R$ admits a natural ``divided Frobenius'' map $\alpha_R\colon LW\Omega_R \to L\eta_p(LW\Omega_R)$, and inverting the map $\alpha_{R}$ yields the saturated de~Rham--Witt complex $\W \Omega^*_R$ studied in this paper.

 We give two applications of the preceding description.
-First, we prove an analog of the Berthelot-Ogus isogeny theorem \cite{BO83} for the saturated de Rham-Witt complex without any regularity constraints: if $R$ is an $\mathbf{F}_p$-algebra with embedding dimension $\leq d$, then the Frobenius endomorphism of $\W\Omega^*_R$ factors multiplication by $p^d$ (Corollary~\ref{FrobSatdRWIsogeny}); in particular, it is a $p$-isogeny.
+First, we prove an analog of the Berthelot--Ogus isogeny theorem \cite{BO83} for the saturated de~Rham--Witt complex without any regularity constraints: if $R$ is an $\mathbf{F}_p$-algebra of embedding dimension $\leq d$, then the Frobenius endomorphism of $\W\Omega^*_R$ factors multiplication by $p^d$ (Corollary~\ref{FrobSatdRWIsogeny}); in particular, it is a $p$-isogeny.
 Second, we give an alternative proof that the comparison map $\Omega_{R}^{\ast} \rightarrow \W_1 \Omega_{R}^{\ast}$ is an isomorphism for a regular Noetherian $\F_p$-algebra $R$ (Theorem \ref{theo73}), which avoids the use of Popescu's theorem.